durrantlab/gypsum_dl/README.md

   --output_folder OUTPUT_FOLDER, -o OUTPUT_FOLDER
                         The path to an existing folder where the Gypsum-DL output file(s) will be saved.
-  --job_manager {mpi,multithreading,serial}
+  --job_manager {mpi,multiprocessing,serial}
-                        Determine what style of multithreading to use: mpi, multithreading, or serial.
+                        Determine what style of multiprocessing to use: mpi, multiprocessing, or serial.
 If this program is being used by a program in MPI mode, we recommend setting this to serial.
 Serial will override the num_processors flag, forcing it to be one.